swill062/technical-writing/index.md

 Mistakes can be personal and small, or large-scale and wide-reaching.
 Being able to avoid those mistakes gives you a competitive advantage in life.

-There is a common saying that “you will not understand something unless you experience it yourself”.
+There is a common saying that “_you will not understand something unless you experience it yourself_”.
 What a piece of crap.
 Why spend your time and energy to go down a path on which others have experienced failure?

 Yes – you can learn from your own mistakes, but you can also learn from other’s mistakes.
 How do you do that?